Infinite Probabilistic Secret Sharing: Introduction

 \section{Introduction}

-The topic of this paper is to study secret sharing schemes where the domain of the secret, the domain of the shares, or the set of players are not necessarily finite.
-This type of approach studying infinite objects instead of finitary ones is not novel even in the realm of cryptography, see, e.g., \cite{blakley-swanson, ChorKush, Makar:1980, patarin:infinite, Vaudenay:09}.
-Further motivation and several examples can be found in the companion paper \cite{dibert-csirmaz:examples}.
-As can be expected, even finding the right definitions can be hard and far from trivial, we elaborate on this issue in Section \ref{sec:conclusion}.
+The topic of this paper is secret sharing schemes where the domain of the secret, the domain of the shares, or the set of players is not necessarily finite.
+This type of approach, namely studying infinite objects instead of finitary ones, is not novel even in the realm of cryptography, see, e.g., \cite{blakley-swanson, ChorKush, Makar:1980, patarin:infinite, Vaudenay:09}.
+Further motivation and several examples can be found in \cite{dibert-csirmaz:examples}.
+As can be expected, even finding the right definition can be hard and far from trivial.
+We elaborate on this issue in Section \ref{sec:conclusion}.

-Secret sharing has several faces.
-In particular, it can be investigated equally from either combinatorial or probabilistic point of view, see, for example, the survey paper \cite{beimelsurvey}.
-The combinatorial view leads to {\em set theoretical generalizations} which are discussed in \cite{dibert-thesis}.
-In this paper we take the probabilistic view and consider secret sharing schemes as (joint) probability distributions of shares and the secret.
-Defining probability measures on arbitrary (product) spaces is not without problems, see \cite{delarue, haezendonck, rokhlin} for a general description of the problems, especially how and when conditional distribution can be defined.
-Our definitions avoid referring to conditional distributions at the expense of a less transparent and less intuitive formulation of the concept.
-In Sections \ref{sec:prob.secret.sharing} and \ref{sec:prod.spaces} we give all necessary definitions from Probability Theory we will use later on.
+Secret sharing has several faces; it can be investigated equally from either combinatorial or probabilistic point of view, see the survey paper \cite{beimelsurvey}.
+The combinatorial view leads to \emph{set theoretical generalizations} which are discussed in \cite{dibert-thesis}.
+In this paper we take the probabilistic view and consider a secret sharing scheme as the (joint) probability distribution of the shares and the secret.
+Defining probability measures on arbitrary product spaces is not without problem, see \cite{delarue, haezendonck, rokhlin} for a general description of the problems, especially how and when the conditional distribution can be defined.
+Our definitions avoid referring to conditional distributions at the expense of a less transparent and less intuitive formulation.
+In Sections \ref{sec:prob.secret.sharing} and \ref{sec:prod.spaces} we give all necessary definitions from probability theory that will be used later on.
 Nevertheless, a good working knowledge of measure theory and probability spaces, as can be found, e.g., in \cite{kallenberg}, definitely helps.